-The CFO is supported by a specialist team of tax professionals with more than 50 years of tax experience within the water sector.
-Led by the Head of Tax, the team includes people with specific responsibilities for different taxes, such as corporation tax, employment taxes and VAT.
 The team engages with both external advisers and HMRC to obtain additional advice and certainty with the aim of ensuring that any residual risk is typically low.
 The Head of Tax is chair of Water UK's direct tax group, keeping track of key sector wide tax issues and leading the Industry's collective response.